poornimah67-blip/Python-programs/README.md

 5. swap 2 numbers using third variable
 6. ASCII value of the character
 7. initialisation+declaration in python
 8. size of the data types
+9. checking whether the given number is odd or even